 Using a Multi-Media Learning Strategy in Your Virtual Educational Event

 In-person events provide a tremendous amount of value that can’t always be easily replicated in an online environment.
 So instead of trying to mimic in-person learning, use your virtual educational event as an opportunity to re-think how a multi-faceted approach could work together to provide a better learning experience for participants.
 Some considerations include:

 - What is the role of each element of your course or event?
 For instance, the learning materials could serve as a general introduction to a concept, while the speaker or instructor video takes a deeper dive to help reinforce the content.
 Meanwhile, supplemental materials, exercises, and virtual discussion groups could help participants apply knowledge in practical scenarios.

 - If your in-person event uses printed learning materials such as manuals, books, proceedings, etc., why not send materials to virtual participants ahead of time?
 This will not only help maintain the value of the event, but it will also help to build pre-event anticipation to help boost participation.

 - If you are sending printed materials directly to individual participants, consider adding elements to the page that provide a gateway to a multi-media learning experience.
 One example would be incorporating QR codes that direct the reader to supplemental learning tools such as videos, interactive applications, or even a podcast.

-While we don’t know what the future holds, it’s highly likely that virtual educational events such as training courses and conferences won’t fully replace in-person learning.
-Until these programs can resume, think about how you can use your virtual platform to deliver a more multi-dimensional approach to learning.
-Chances are, once we go back to in-person events, this same approach—engineered in reverse—will become a new standard for delivering education.
+While we don’t know what the future holds, it’s highly likely that virtual educational events such as training courses and conferences will continue to compliment in-person learning.
+Think about how you can use your virtual platform to deliver a more multi-dimensional approach to learning.